faisalramzan3725/PropilotAI/README.md

 ## Cost

 Model: **claude-sonnet-5**, via the Claude Agent SDK.
-A full onboarding — all 40 listings, replaying the whole source transcript's content — takes **10 operator turns** (the brief's own budget) and costs roughly **$2.80–
+A full onboarding all 40 listings, replaying the whole source transcript's content takes **10 operator turns** (the brief's own budget) and costs roughly **$2.80–
 $3.10** end to end, 85–95 seconds of agent time, based on several live runs while building and testing this.
-Cost per turn varies with how much it touches — a single-listing correction is cheap, a bulk commission-scheme call with its own preview costs more.
+Cost per turn varies with how much it touches a single-listing correction is cheap, a bulk commission-scheme call with its own preview costs more.

-## If something looks broken

-A few real bugs turned up during testing after the initial build, all fixed as of this version:

-- **`pyproject.toml` didn't pin an upper bound on `mcp`**, so `uv sync` could resolve to `mcp` 2.x, which renamed the API this project is built on (`FastMCP` → `MCPServer`).
-That made the MCP server crash on startup, which left the agent with no real tools to call at all — it would then write out *text* that looked like a tool call instead of actually making one.
-Fixed by pinning `mcp>=1.9.0,<2.0.0`.
-If you ever see this, delete `.venv` and `uv.lock` and run `uv sync` again.
-- **The state pane could show stale data from a previous run** after restarting the app, because nothing cleared the on-disk snapshot when a new process started.
-Fixed — a fresh process now always starts showing "not imported" until you actually import in that session.
-- **A failed tool call used to look identical to a successful one** (a plain `{"error": ...}` result, not a real protocol-level error), which made failures easy for both the UI and the agent to miss.
-Fixed — real failures now surface as real errors.
-- **"New call (reset)" used to delete `out/configuration.json` too**, contradicting its own confirmation dialog.
-Fixed — reset now only clears the in-memory call and the working snapshot; your last saved configuration survives.

-## What this was built with

-Claude (Cowork), on Claude Sonnet 5, driving Claude Code / the Claude Agent SDK, in a cloud sandbox — code, tests, and this README were produced in that session from the pasted brief and the CSV/transcript data (the booking CSV arrived truncated by a paste-size limit; see `transcripts/session-01-build.md` for how the remaining rows were synthesized and why).
-Runtime: Python 3.11, `uv` for dependencies, the `mcp` Python SDK for the server, `claude-agent-sdk` for the agent loop, Flask for the local UI.